OUR FAVORITE SPANISH STYLE EGGS

 You might know it by its French name, “crème caramel”.
 This delicious dessert is easy to find in supermarkets, and many families will make their own as a special treat: my mom has kept my grandmother’s recipe!
 It’s really easy and it’s mostly made with eggs, milk and sugar.
 If you aren’t too good at cooking, though, it’s also a staple in most restaurants dessert menu: we love the ones at Granja La Pallaresa, in Petritxol street, where besides an amazing hot chocolate with churros they also have wonderful desserts made with dairy such as the Mató de Pedralbes, a hard to find very rich dessert that is mix of flan and cottage cheese.

-So what about you?
-Head to the comments below and tells us: What’s your favorite Spanish eggs recipe?
+What’s your favorite Spanish eggs recipe?